stefannibrasil/lendesk/README.md

 ## Installation

+This project assumes you have a ruby environment setup in your machine, like having a ruby version and Bundler installed.
+If that's the case, you can skip these 3 first commands.

+To install ruby and Bundler, please run these steps:

+- [install ruby](https://github.com/asdf-vm/asdf-ruby), setting the version to `2.6.1`

+- install [Bundler](https://bundler.io/) running `gem install bundler`

+- run `bundle install`

 This gem has not been released, so in order to run it locally, follow these steps:

 1 - `git clone git@github.com:stefannibrasil/lendesk.git`